yassenshopov/technical-writing/README.md

 ```

-We shouldn't forget to trat the expression in the curly brackets as a normal function and declare our variables and use the *'return'* keyword when it gets to the output.
+We shouldn't forget to treat the expression in the curly brackets as a normal function and declare our variables and use the *'return'* keyword when it gets to the output.

 ## Usage of const/let

-With the introduction of the new standard for writing JavaScript in 2015, ES6, many new features were introduce, including arrow functions.
+With the introduction of the new standard for writing JavaScript in 2015, ES6, many new features were introduced, including arrow functions.
 The other important bit is the new variable name *'let'*, which allows us to scope a variable in the frame of just one block, instead of using it throughout the whole function.
 With *'var'*, the variable would have to be declared throughout the whole function, and *'let'* allows for more precise and fine control over the process.

-Since *'let'* was introduced together with arrow function, it makes sense that arrow functions cannot be used with *'var'*, and are instead used either with *'let'* or *'const'*. *'const'* is used when the variable is immutable (its value isn't allowed to change after the initial declaration) and *'let'* is used when the variable can change its value throughout the code.
+Since *'let'* was introduced together with arrow functions, it makes sense that arrow functions cannot be used with *'var'*, and are instead used either with *'let'* or *'const'*. *'const'* is used when the variable is immutable (its value isn't allowed to change after the initial declaration) and *'let'* is used when the variable can change its value throughout the code.

 The arrow function itself needs to be declared first, since it doesn't possess the *'function'* keyword, and thus the use of *let/const* is to be expected.